I. MISSION

 i.
 Chair

-The Chair will be responsible for calling and conducting meetings of the Assembly and of the Executive Committee.
-The Chair shall represent the Assembly to University administration through the President to the Board of Governors.
-The Chair will appoint committee leadership and committee membership.
+The chair shall be responsible for calling and presiding over meetings of the Assembly and the Executive Committee of the Assembly.
+The chair shall represent the Assembly to the University of North Carolina administration which may include the Board of Governors.
+The Chair will appoint committee leadership and may appointment committee membership.

 ii.
 Vice Chair

-The Vice Chair shall conduct meetings in the absence of the Chair and shall represent the Assembly in the absence of the Chair.
-The Vice Chair shall also serve as the chair of the Chairs’ Committee.
+The Vice Chair shall conduct Assembly meetings and represent the Assembly in the absence of the Chair.
+The Vice Chair shall serve as the chair of the Chairs’ Committee.

 iii.
 Secretary